MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/print-support-app-association.md

 PrinterHardwareId3 = "PSA_BrotherMFC-J775DWF678"
 ```

+> [!Note]
+> `{A925764B-88E0-426D-AFC5-B39768BE59EB}, 1` is a predefined property used in the PSA association process for a printer using INF.

 ### Test install extension INF on Windows 11

 1. Import your root certificate to the trusted store, if you used a self-signed certificate to sign the .cat file.